-Menopausal Women On Antidepressants May Have Increased Risk Of A Stroke
+Menopausal Women on Antidepressant May Have Increased Risk of a Stroke

 A study by researchers from the Albert Einstein College of Medicine, published in the Archives of Internal Medicine, sounded a warning for menopausal women who are subject to depression.